caiosba/slack-issue-tracker-parser/README.md

 4. The extension will autoupdate via Github but you can click "Update Extensions Now" to force a check/update

-5. Define the Mantis host with protocol (e.g.: http://mantis.mydomain.com) on the extension options page
+5. On the extension options page, define the URL format that fits your issue tracker, putting a '###' where the issue number should be located (e.g.: http://mantis.yourdomain.com/view.php?id=####)

 6. Reload Slack page

-PS: It doesn't work with the Slack app, you need to use the web interface (http://*.slack.com)
+PS: It doesn't work with the Slack app, you need to use the web interface (e.g.: http://*.slack.com)

 ### Credits